Nashville Personal Injury Lawyer

 These are losses and damages that should not be taken lightly.
 Contact an accident attorney with Brighter DaySM Law today to learn more about how we can help you recover the compensation you are legally entitled to.

-Determining Liability with Our Nashville Personal Injury Lawyer
+Determining Liability with an Experienced Nashville Personal Injury Lawyer

 Tennessee’s at-fault personal injury rules require the injured party to identify the at-fault party and back their claims with evidence.
 As such, one of the most important first steps in any personal injury case is correctly identifying who caused an accident, and how.